 The derivation is: Middle English (originally in the sense ‘life under monastic vows’): from Old French, or from Latin religio(n-) ‘obligation, bond, reverence’, perhaps based on Latin religare ‘to bind’.
 To bind – very interesting.

-Besides the fact that today one hears the word religion constantly uttered as if synonymous with superstition, hive-mind behaviours, or some other kind of nonsense, religion is variously redefined.
+Besides the fact that today one hears the word “religion” constantly uttered as if it were synonymous with superstition, hive-mind behaviour, or some other kind of nonsense, religion is variously redefined.

 Here’s the definition for religion as used by the mainstream media: the belief in and worship (co-dependency) of a superhuman (Marvel comics), totally controlling and all “seeing” (as with actual eyes), especially as in a personal God or gods (narcissistic conceit).
 Oops!

-In religion one is acknowledging God: the Great Mystery and Power of existence itself and offering thanks; gratitude plays an enormous role in a fulfilling and successful life, just being thankful for the personal miracle of being alive is Big Medicine; unless one is a colossal screw-up, the opportunity to be alive is a wonderful thing.
+In religion, one acknowledges that there is indeed a God, the Great Mystery and Power of existence itself, and offers thanks.
+Gratitude plays an enormous role in a fulfilling and successful life.
+The mere fact of being thankful for the personal miracle of being alive is Big Medicine.
+Unless one is a colossal screw-up, the opportunity to be alive is a wonderful thing.

 It’s this strong organising and civilising principle in religion that coheres groups and societies.
-To guide people towards these ideals you must have a concept of the sacred, the observation that there are actually things in the universe that are so senior to all other things that messing with them is just plain suicidal.
+To guide people towards these ideals, you must have a concept of the sacred, the observation that there are actually things in the universe that are so senior to all other things that messing with them is just plain suicide.

 As for the word sacred: it comes from the Latin sacrare, from sacer, ‘holy’.
 Definitions tend to get circular on this one, as you can guess, so straight to the derivation: Holy, from German heilig, heil, ‘healthy’ and Old English hǣlth, of Germanic origin; related to ‘whole’.
 Hmm.

-Maybe God is the big idea, the idea that transcends time and space, exists beyond consciousness, the Prime Mover Unmoved, First Cause, the Ground Of All Being and so on.
-Or maybe God is the Supreme Being or Sublime Consciousness, maybe something even bigger yet.
-(The problem with discussing the ineffable is: it’s ineffable.
-If you discuss the ineffable then it’s effable and the ineffable isn’t.
+Maybe God is the big idea, the idea that transcends time and space, exists beyond consciousness, the Prime Mover Unmoved, the First Cause, the Ground of All Being, and so on.
+Or maybe God is the Supreme Being or Sublime Consciousness, or maybe something even bigger yet.
+(The problem with discussing the ineffable is that it’s ineffable.
+If you discuss the ineffable, then it’s effable, and the ineffable isn’t.
 Effable, I mean.)

-One thing is for sure, whatever God is, it is something so profound, so fundamental to reality, that there’s no wishing it away.
-So much so that once you’ve killed Him off you end up “worshiping” instead, in the most nauseating way, the State or some defunct ideology.
+One thing’s for sure: whatever God is, it is something so profound, so fundamental to reality, that there’s no wishing it away.
+So much so that once you’ve “killed Him off,” you end up “worshiping” instead, in the most nauseating way, the state or some defunct ideology.

 Awe: a feeling of reverential respect mixed with fear or wonder.
 From, Old English ege ‘terror, dread, awe’, replaced in Middle English by forms related to Old Norse agi.

 Fear, here, is not only the usual sort but a sublime form of fear.
-This possible misconception gives us the two-dimensional god of the bible thumpers, the god of vengeance and retribution; get out of that mindset and you have an experience of fear that’s thrilling.
-On the other hand, disobey God and His Codes and know the other kind (maybe those guys have a point).
+This possible misconception gives us the two-dimensional god of the Bible thumpers, the god of vengeance and retribution; get out of that mindset and you have an experience of fear that’s thrilling.
+Disobey God and His laws, on the other hand, and you’ll know the other kind (maybe those guys have a point).

 Struggles with God, indeed.

-They say history is written by the victors and I’d say this is quite true, especially in the case of religion.
-The past hundred years or so the loudest commentators on religion in the West have been the materialists – and their weak-tea sister, the New Atheists (a strange hybrid of Enlightenment and Counter-Enlightenment intellectuals).
-These are the guys playing the loudest anti-religious tune today.
-As a result of all this, it is hard now to figure out what the previous two and a half thousand years of “organised religions”6 were all about, and why they may still, in fact, be relevant today.
+They say history is written by the victors, and I’d say this is quite true, especially in the case of religion.
+In the past hundred years or so, the loudest commentators on religion in the West have been the materialists – and their weak-tea sister, the New Atheists (a strange hybrid of Enlightenment and Counter-Enlightenment intellectuals).
+These are the guys playing the loudest anti-religious tunes today.
+As a result of all this, it is now hard to figure out what the previous two and a half thousand years of “organised religions”6 were all about, and why they may still, in fact, be relevant today.

-The materialists are so hell bent on rejecting religion that it’s not worth arguing with them; they’ve got it all figured out (they’re intellectuals, after all).
-Their main tool they claim, interestingly, is reason, but some sort of absolutist version.
+The materialists are so hell-bent on rejecting religion that it’s not worth arguing with them; they’ve got it all figured out (they’re “intellectuals,” after all).
+Their main tool, they claim, interestingly, is reason, but some sort of absolutist version thereof.
 True reason recognises no absolutes within material bounds but rather gradient scales (see article, Infinity-Valued Logic).
-Still, such superciliousness keeps more social refutations in check, usually; one doesn’t want to appear to be a rube.
+Still, such superciliousness usually keeps more social refutations in check; one doesn’t want to appear to be a rube.

-The atheists of the New Atheist movement (the late 20th century manifestation of the earlier rationalist atheists) and the agnostics, on the other hand, when they are not also materialists, are more rational so might be argued with.
+The atheists of the New Atheist movement (the late 20th century manifestation of the earlier rationalist atheists) and the agnostics, on the other hand, when they are not also materialists, are more rational, and so might be successfully argued with.

-For instance, on the subject of good behaviour, they say that you don’t need religion, or gods, a god or God, or anything “supernatural”, to give you a moral code, that such codes can be readily arrived at through reason and logic.
+For instance, on the subject of good behaviour, they say that you don’t need religion, or gods, a god or God, or anything “supernatural” to give you a moral code, and that such codes can be readily arrived at through reason and logic.
 My response is, how would you know?
-Where, by all that is holy, does reason and logic come from?
-I think they’ve sort of reversed engineered this without realising, and with this omission think they find no gods, god or God was necessary.
-No, no, God is not a proposition for which there is no evidence, God is the principle that underlies all propositions.
+Where, by all that is holy, do reason and logic come from?
+I think they’ve sort of reverse-engineered this without realising it, and with this omission, they think they find no gods, god or God was necessary.
+No, no, God is not a proposition for which there is no evidence, God would be the principle that underlies all propositions.

-People who are anti-religious, set a trap, observing as “religious” certain irresponsible political movements (totalitarianism), illogical conspiracy groups and so on, because they either all believe things with no evidence or appear like some kind of ritual is involved (“taking a knee” at BLM riots and such like).
-This practice is unfortunate as it seeks to render frivolous and invalid religion in the same way that calling everybody who isn’t a Democrat a Nazi makes a mockery of all the millions of dead who died at their hands.
-This is dangerous stuff, my friends, thoroughly Orwellian in the transfer of meaning and needs to be guarded against at any cost.
+I should note here, while I’m thinking of it, that people who are anti-religious sometimes set a trap by calling “religious” certain irresponsible political movements (totalitarianism), illogical conspiracy groups, and so on, because they either all believe things with no evidence or engage in rituals (“taking a knee” at BLM riots and such like).
+This practise is unfortunate as it seeks to render frivolous and invalid religion in the same way that calling everybody who isn’t a Democrat a Nazi makes a mockery of all the millions of dead who suffered at their hands.
+This is dangerous stuff, my friends, thoroughly Orwellian in its transference of meanings and needs to be guarded against at any cost.

-My opinion: the reason that there is any upset at all between the religious and the atheists, and the reason it goes on and on ad nauseam, is because both sides are discussing the wrong things and in the wrong way.
+My opinion: the reason that there is any upset at all between the religious and the atheists, and the reason it goes on and on ad nauseam, is because both sides are discussing the wrong things.